pmbanka/conventional-conversations/content/_index.md

-## What is this?

-Conventional Comments is a method of writing comments so that the intent is clearly understood by human & mechanical readers.
+Conventional Comments is a system of written communication so that the author's intent is clearly understood by human & mechanical readers.

-## Okay...
-Can you show me some examples?

 {{< comment author="alice" >}}
 **suggestion:** Let's avoid using this specific function...